rimutaka/posts/merging-development-and-production-databases-for-cloud-migration/readme.md

 2. `base` to `prod` to find out changed in production while we were busy modding `base` for Azure
 3. merge `prod` and `model`

-**The main advantage of using this method is that it can be re-run on a newer production set within minutes if the migration was delayed or rolled back.**
+**The main advantage of using this method is that it can be re-run on a newer production set within minutes if the Azure deployment was delayed or rolled back.**

 ![high level merge](intro-2.png)

 ## Project structure
-We used the following file structure for this project:
+All scripts provided in this guide rely on the following file structure:

 * `\` - root_solution_folder
   * `db` - contains folders with T-SQL code from *snapshot* DBs